lion-packages/files/README.md

 ### 5. VALIDATE
 The `validate` function checks if a file complies with the established validations (extensions). <br>
-In this example it is established in the validation that it only allows the entry of `png, jpg` files.
+In this example it is established in the validation that it only allows the entry of `png, jpg` files
 ```php
 require_once 'vendor/autoload.php';